Are Your Beneficiaries Up to Date?

 Why do I need a beneficiary?

 In fact, beneficiary designations take precedence over wills and trusts in most cases, making them virtually probate-proof.
-Having beneficiaries on your account circumvents the probate process and helps ensure that assets can be transferred to heirs without delay.
-However, if a designated beneficiary predeceases the owner and there is no contingent beneficiary, probate will likely be required.
+Having beneficiaries on your account circumvents the probate process and helps make sure assets are transferred to heirs without delay.
+However, if a designated beneficiary predeceases the owner and there is no contingent beneficiary, the matter will likely need to be settled in probate court.

 When should I update my beneficiaries?